avivyossef29/Crypto-Project/heart_bleed/README.md

+# Project Overview: Heartbleed Vulnerability Exploit and CTF Challenges

-This project demonstrates the Heartbleed vulnerability (CVE-2014-0160) through an End-to-End (E2E) attack and provides two CTF challenges.
-The Heartbleed vulnerability, one of the most significant security issues in internet history, allowed attackers to extract sensitive data from a server's memory by exploiting a flaw in the Heartbeat protocol of OpenSSL.
+This project demonstrates the **Heartbleed vulnerability** (CVE-2014-0160) through an End-to-End (E2E) attack and provides two Capture The Flag (CTF) challenges.
+The Heartbleed vulnerability, regarded as one of the most severe security flaws in internet history, allowed attackers to extract sensitive information from a server's memory by exploiting a flaw in the Heartbeat protocol of OpenSSL.

-1. End-to-End Attack Demonstration
+## End-to-End Attack Demonstration
-This part of the project simulates the complete attack lifecycle, demonstrating how the Heartbleed vulnerability can be exploited to extract sensitive data.
-It involves setting up a vulnerable SSL server, interacting with two clients, and showcasing the memory leakage attack in action.
+This section of the project simulates a complete attack lifecycle, illustrating how the Heartbleed vulnerability can be exploited to extract sensitive data.
+The demonstration involves:
+- Setting up a **vulnerable SSL server**.
+- Interacting with **two clients**.
+- Showcasing the **memory leakage attack** in action, revealing how attackers could extract data from server memory.

-2. CTF Challenges
+## CTF Challenges

-Two CTF (Capture The Flag) challenges are provided in this project:
+Two CTF challenges are designed for participants to both exploit and secure systems affected by the Heartbleed vulnerability:

+### Beginner Challenge
-Beginner Challenge: Modify a vulnerable server code to stop the memory leak and protect against Heartbleed.
+- **Objective**: Modify the vulnerable server code to stop the memory leak and protect against the Heartbleed vulnerability.
+- **Task**: Ensure that the server properly handles Heartbeat requests and prevents memory leaks.

+### Intermediate Challenge
-Intermediate Challenge: Fix a simulated Heartbleed vulnerability by ensuring the server validates the payload length properly before returning data to the client.
+- **Objective**: Fix a simulated Heartbleed vulnerability by ensuring that the server properly validates the payload length before returning data to the client.
+- **Task**: Modify the server code to patch the vulnerability and test it with the provided Python script to verify that the fix is effective.